LARGE SELF-CATERING SUFFOLK COUNTRY HOLIDAY COTTAGE FOR FAMILY GROUPS OR FRIENDS

 BEDROOM 5: A king size bedroom with a Juliet-style balcony looking out across the south-facing garden.
 There’s a large chest of drawers and bedside tables.

-BATHROOM: This tiled room has a hand basin, a bath, a w.c. and a heated towel rail.
+BATHROOM: This tiled room has a hand basin, a bath and power shower over the bath, a w.c. and a heated towel rail.

 OUTSIDE: This large self-catering Suffolk country holiday cottage is situated on a quiet lane and has a large enclosed garden with many mature trees and shrubs.
 A Weber barbecue is available.